This post may contain affiliate links, please see the privacy policy for details.

 White Chocolate Raspberry Muffin FAQ’s

 Yes, chopped white chocolate will work just fine.
-It is about personal preference or what you have on hand.
+Just use what you have on hand.

 Yes, you can.
 It is recommended that you use them only slightly thawed or fully frozen so they hold their shape during mixing.
 You may need to extend the cook time slightly.